· Guide · 5 min read

-How Much Does a Website Cost for a Small Business?
+How Much Does a Custom Website Cost in 2026?

-A website for a small business typically costs between €400 and €4,000 net, depending on the type of site, feature scope, and whether you choose a freelancer, an agency, or a website builder.
+A custom website for a small business typically costs between €400 and €4,000 net, depending on the type of site, feature scope, and whether you choose a freelancer, an agency, or a website builder.
+Custom development — built from scratch, no off-the-shelf themes — is 30–50% more expensive than a template-based site, but delivers better performance, security, and long-term maintenance cost.

 Website Pricing in 2026